racingthebeam/beam256/docs/DEVLOG.md

   - callback function that is triggered during tick; WASM can can __also__ elect to return early if necessary. callback function has 2 params - event ID and optional argument.
 Maybe absolute tick/cycle count too?
 Maybe later.

 Exhausted, giving up for now.

+Update: I took a break, read the docs, and solved it in 10 minutes.

 ## Day 7